Learn / Blog / Article

 Also known as the ‘conversion’ stage, this is when the customer buys your product (“Yep, this is the one!
 It’s perfect!”)

-At this stage, you can start building a long-term relationship with your customers, and identify opportunities to better serve them in the future.
-This part of the journey is also a great time to run a post-purchase survey and get some quick feedback about what worked (or what didn’t) for people who have just finished purchasing from you.
+This is the moment to start building a long-term relationship with your customers, and identify opportunities to better serve them in the future.
+This part of the journey is also a great time to run a post-purchase survey and get some quick feedback about what worked (or what didn’t) for people who just finished purchasing from you.

 Stage 5: engagement